Why on earth should I use Firejail?

 For us, the user always comes first.
 We manage to keep the learning curve down.
 Actually, most of the time you don’t need to learn anything, just prefix your application with “firejail” and run it.
 This makes Firejail ideal for the regular, not-so-skilled home user.

-Also, we use the latest Linux kernel security features, such as namespaces and seccomp-bpf.
+We use the latest Linux kernel security features, such as namespaces and seccomp-bpf.
 In our view these features are mature, and have been extensively tested in the market place by products such as Google Chrome or Docker.

 How does it compare with Docker, LXC, nspawn?